go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 Firstly, we should know [the assignment rules for ordinary types/values](https://go101.org/article/value-conversions-assignments-and-comparisons.html).

-In the following descriptions, the type of the destination value is called as the destination type, and call the type of the source value is called as the source type.
+In the following descriptions, the type of the destination value is called as the destination type, and the type of the source value is called as the source type.

 By the current specification (Go 1.18), for a type parameter involved assignment,